hcmesick/HAPPY-BIRTHDAY-LORENCE/README.md

         <div class="heart">♥</div>
         <p>

-HAPPY BIRTHDAY TOLLLL, MISS YOU SMM!
+HAPPY BIRTHDAY TOLLLL, MISS YOU SMM! 🫶🏻🫂
-Hwehwehw lowk andami kong gustong sabihin hahah but first, I just wanna say how much I appreciate you so saur much.
+Hwehwehwe lowk andami kong gustong sabihin hahah but first, I just wanna say how much I appreciate you so saur much.
 You’re one of the most AMAZING, MABAIT, and UNDERSTANDING people I know hihihi.
-You have no idea how grateful I am that I met and got to know a person like you.
+You have no idea how grateful I am that I met and got to know a person like youu.

-We’ve only known each other for a few years, pero highkey it feels like ang tagal na nating magkaibigan, kahit minsan bitin pa nga ang pagsasama natin hwahahaha.
-Miss ko narin mga , tawanan natin sa gilid kahit walang sense minsan hahaha, chikahan and pag palaging magkatabi tayo.
+We’ve only known each other for a few years, pero highkey it feels like ang tagal na nating magkaibigan 😭, kahit minsan bitin pa nga pagsasama natin hwahahaha.
+Miss ko narin mga , tawanan natin sa gilid kahit maski walang sense minsan hahaha, chikahan and pag palaging magkatabi  at magkasama tayo😔.
 Those moments would made my whole day during Grade 8 frfr.
 And btw ang dami ng nakakamiss sayo sa USL HAHAHA

 I’m also super duper thankful na you were always there for me when I was at my lowest, lalo na noong Grade 8.
-You listened to me kahit you were going through your own struggles too huhu and that means so much to me.
+You listened to me kahit you were going through your own struggles too huhu and that means so much to me ‼️.
 You hab no idea how much your presence helped me get through those times hihi.

 And I want you to know that I’m always here for you, no matter what hehe.
 I hope your day is filled with nothing but love, happiness, and blessings because you truly deserve it.
-Sana maglast pa tayo for many more years to come, and I excited ako for next gala natin hihi.
+Sana maglast pa tayo for many more years to come, and excited n'ako for next gala natin hwehwehwehwehwe.

         </p>